 Here are just some of the organizations I know about which provide disaster training and volunteer opportunities.
 Please let us know in the comments if you’ve worked with any of them or know of other organizations!

 - American Red Cross: Here’s a great place to start.
-The Red Cross has training centers around the country and mobilize volunteers during disasters.
+The Red Cross has training centers around the country and mobilizes volunteers during disasters.

 - National Voluntary Organizations Active in Disaster (NVOAD): This organization works to deliver volunteer services during disasters.
 While they don’t mobilize volunteers themselves, they have a coalition of over 50 organizations throughout the country.
 Through them, you can find the best volunteer opportunities where your skills are needed.

 - United Way: Though they mostly focus on community services, the United Way does offer some disaster response training.
 Their volunteer programs are a great way to learn leadership skills.

 - Medical Reserve Corps: MRC chapters organize health care professionals to provide assistance during emergencies as well as ongoing public health needs.

 - Community Emergency Response Team (CERT): Run by FEMA, there are more than 2,700 CERT chapters around the USA.
 Members receive training in disaster response skills like fire safety, search and rescue, and leadership.

 - Corporation for National and Community Service: Join AmericCorps or SeniorCorps and you’ll be able to make a difference in community projects as well as disaster services.